vedansh2001/thread-app/README.md

 ## Deployment

-I am currently in the development phase of the project and have not deployed it yet.
-Upon completion, I plan to deploy it on either Vercel or AWS EC2 to ensure seamless accessibility and performance.
+I have deployed the website on Render and am currently in the process of further developing the project by implementing additional features and optimizing the code.
+While there are a few small bugs that I am actively addressing, the project remains a work in progress.
+Once development is complete, I plan to deploy it on AWS EC2.
+In the meantime, the current version is deployed on Render.

+You can access it at: https://thread-app-initiald-deploy-version.onrender.com

+## Setup .env file

+PORT=...
+MONGO_URI=...
+JWT_SECRET=...
+CLOUDINARY_CLOUD_NAME=...
+CLOUDINARY_API_KEY=...
+CLOUDINARY_API_SECRET=...

+## Build the app

+npm run build

+## Start the app

+npm start